 - The gas stream has already been treated in a scrubber but needs additional removal of fine particulate and acid droplets.

-- The collection of submicron particulates is required regardless of physical nature and chemistry of collected material.
+- The collection of submicron particulates is required regardless of the physical nature and chemistry of the collected material.

 The limitations of even this improved ESP technology are based on the disruptions one might expect when spraying water into a field carrying 50,000 volts of electricity.
 There is sparking with “washing” and ultimately loss of energy and collection efficiency of the unit.